 President's Position Profile

-The role of college president is defined in Minnesota State Colleges and Universities (MnSCU) Board of Trustees Policy at http://www.minnstate.edu/board/policy/402.html.
+The role of college president is defined in Minnesota State Colleges and Universities Board of Trustees Policy 4.2

-The Riverland Community College president is the chief executive officer of the college, reports directly to the MnSCU Chancellor, and provides leadership and direction to students, staff, faculty and the management team.
-The president advises the chancellor, the staff of the Office of the Chancellor, and the Board of Trustees on matters of system policy as appropriate and monitors the implementation of MnSCU board policies.
+The Riverland Community College president is the chief executive officer of the college and reports directly to Minnesota State's Chancellor, The president provides leadership and direction to students, staff, faculty and the management team.
+The president advises the chancellor, the staff of the Office of the Chancellor, and the Board of Trustees on matters of system policy as appropriate and monitors the implementation of Minnesota State board policies.
 The president has administrative authority over all matters affecting the college at the operational level.

 The president is Riverland Community College’s official representative to the community, the legislature, and the Governor’s office as well as institutions of public and higher education.
 In all dealings with people, the president serves as the foremost example of the college’s commitment to treat others with dignity, respect, and decency.